Quantified Boolean formula manipulation (pyqbf.formula)#

 The negation of the propositional part is encoded using additional Tseitin variables [1].
 Furthermore, the technique proposed by Plaisted and Greenbaum [2] is used to reduce the amount of clauses.
 For the prenex, the quantifiers are inversed, i.e. existential become universial and vice versa.
 A new PCNF formula is returned keeping all the newly introduced variables that can be accessed through the

-variable.If this function is called twice and the encoding can still be re-constructed, instead of re-encoding with another set of tseitin variables it will reverse the encoding and restore the original formula.
+auxvarsvariable.
+All the literals used to encode the negation of the original clauses can be accessed through theenclitsvariable.If this function is called twice and the encoding can still be re-constructed, instead of re-encoding with another set of tseitin variables it will reverse the encoding and restore the original formula.

 - Returns: